 Crime Stoppers WA is an independent non-for-profit community organisation working in partnership with the WA Police.
 Crime Stoppers WA help any member of the public play a key role in solving crime online via their online report form or the toll-free telephone hotline (1800 300 000).

-To find out more, please visit the Neighbourhood Watch website.
+To find our more visit the Crime Stoppers WA website.

 The Safety House Program offers a place of safety for children to go when they are away from the security and comfort of their home or school environment.
 Local schools run the Safety House scheme in their areas, including Rosalie Primary School in Shenton Park.

 The Safety House sign on a house letterbox or shop window means that the premises and occupants have been thoroughly checked and it is designated as a safe place.

 A Safety House can be used by children travelling to or from school whenever they feel uncomfortable or unsafe.
 Reasons for a child using a Safety House may include:

 - being bullied by other children or teenagers

 - being frightened by animals

 - being approached or followed by a person who makes them feel unsafe

 The role of the Safety Householder is to assist children in need by offering them help and protection by contacting the child's parents or the Police.